Professional Learning

 3. Pick a song

 Many modern buses have built-in stereo systems that play music for bus riders.
-If this is the case at your school, children who behave well on the bus can rotate picking stations or songs to listen to.
-If your bus isn’t equipped with a stereo system, you can still implement this reward by equipping your bus with a simple Bluetooth speaker.
-Just be sure electronics aren’t used while driving — this can be avoided by allowing certain students who have behaved well to control the playlist, rather than the bus driver.
+If this is the case at your school or district, students who behave well on the bus can rotate picking stations or songs to listen to.
+If the bus isn’t equipped with a stereo system, this reward can still implement by using a simple Bluetooth speaker.
+To prevent electronics being used while driving, exemplary students can be allowed to control the playlist.

 4. Bus rider of the month